Fatal Frame (video game): Development

 The setting of the game in a classical Japanese mansion originated from Shibata's early ideas for settings within the Deception series, although these ideas were passed over as it limited the possibilities for the series' trap-setting gameplay.
 When creating the atmosphere, the team watched both high and low-budget Japanese horror films, and war films.
+Kikuchi described Shibata as writing the entire story by himself.
 The script was written by Tsuyoshi Iuchi.
 The story was the first part of the game to be completed.
 The setting was originally going to be in the then-present day, but as the team wanted to create a feeling of isolation through a lack of modern technology such as mobile phones, the setting was changed to the 1980s.
 Some scenes were considered too graphic for the game and were cut: two cited examples were a flashback showing the head of the Himuro house committing seppuku, and another was a scene showing Kirie being torn apart during the Strangling Ritual.
 The way the Holy Mirror was broken also made a deliberate reference to how the ritual pulled the body into five pieces.
 While rituals form a core part of the story, the development team had little to no experience with such things.
 For inspiration, Shibata used similar motifs of spirituality in Yōkai Hunter, a manga written by Daijiro Morohoshi.
 The Camera Obscura was not in the initial discussions between Shibata and Kikuchi, with the original idea being that ghosts would be avoided and repelled by light.
 Ultimately, they decided to have a type of offensive power, which resulted in the Camera's creation.
 Kikuchi was initially opposed to the idea, but saw that it fitted very well into the game's context as development progressed.
 The Camera's design was based on a German military camera.